-We have already talked about this very special church which is well worth a visit in a previous post.
+We have already talked about this very special church which is one of the best places to visit in Paris.
 Faithful to tradition, its nativity scene is regularly cited as one of the most beautiful in the capital.
 Revisited from year to year, it can be traditional or more modern, but always enchanting!

 How to get to The Madeleine church: Use Concorde metro

 Related post: How to spend 1 perfect day in Paris

 This is also quite exceptional, sheltering more than a thousand “santons” in a church little known to tourists, this nativity scene will transport you to a wonderful world where you will have time to observe all the meticulous details of this titan’s work.